cyber-pc/Qiner/README.md

 # Qubic Reference Miner
 This Repo contains the reference implementation of the algoritm used in Qubic.

+## Licensing

+This project is licensed under the **Anti-Military License**—see the `LICENSE` file for details.

+### Third-Party Licenses

+This project incorporates code from third-party sources which are governed by different licenses.
+Full compliance information, including the original copyright notices and terms for these dependencies, can be found in the **`NOTICE`** file in the repository root.

+## File structure
+- score_reference.h: Implements the mining and scoring logic, this should be a refenence code for miner and score verification.
+- Qiner.cpp: Contains the main process logic/functionality.
+Mainly show how to communicate with the node.
+- K12AndKeyUtill.h, keyUtils.h, keyUtils.cpp: Provide K12 and key conversion utilities/functions.

 # Requirement
 - CPU: support at least AVX2 instruction set
 - OS: Windows, Linux